 This course is offered as a full-time intensive over 20 full-time equivalent weeks (not including public holidays and scheduled breaks):

 - study weeks are Monday to Friday (5 days per week)

 - hours are generally 8:45 am to 4:30 pm each day

-- some study (including flight lessons) may be scheduled on public holidays, weekends, during break weeks or after-hours with individual students.
-This is used as catch-up time if required and is negotiated with each student in advance
+- some one-to-one learning may be scheduled on public holidays, weekends, during break weeks or after-hours with individual students – if/as required.
+This is used as catch-up time and is negotiated with each student in advance

 - 10 hours shared – Cessna 172

 - Assessments, including the flight test

 - CASA fee for the Pilot Instructor Rating Exam – Common (PIRC)

 - CASA fee for the Flight Instructor rating and training endorsement